Dr. Matt Seybold

 Charlie Mitchell started his career at Elmira College in August of 1993.
 Over the years he has taught a wide variety of courses in American history and culture, including courses in environmental history, landscape art and photography, and the social and cultural history of American art and visual culture.
 He has published a book on the legacy of Ralph Waldo Emerson and essays on a variety of topics, including Shakespeare’s responsibility for the most numerous invasive species in the United States.
 He lectures regularly on topics relating to public parks, landscape tourism, and the paradoxes and ironies of American attitudes toward nature.
 When he grows up he wants to be a park ranger or lead backcountry trips in Utah with llamas.

-Quarry Farm Preservation Intern
+Quarry Farm Preservation Associate

 All CMTS Staff can be reached by emailing [email protected]